RyanCopley/RCActiveRecord/README.md

 ## How to get started

 Need to define a model quickly?
+(You also need the appropriate .h file with the properties defined as you wish)

 ```Objective-C
 #import "Person.h"